-"due date" -

-- in relation to accounts payable monthly on a recurring basis, the 15th day of the month which follows on the month during which an account is rendered; - 2) in relation to accounts payable monthly on a recurring basis, the 30th day of the month which follows on the month during which an account is rendered; - 3) in relation to accounts payable annually, 30th September unless otherwise provided by any other law; and - 4) in all other instances, as and when demand for payment is made by the Municipality.

-"economic services" means services in respect of which the tariffs are set at a level that the total costs of the services are recovered from customers;
+"Rates Tariff" Rates are levied in accordance with the Municipal Property Rates Act- Fc (MPRA) as a cent in the Rand. "due date" in relation to accounts payable monthly on a recurring basis, the 15th day of the month which follows on the month during which an account is rendered; in relation to accounts payable monthly on a recurring basis, the 30th day of the month which follows on the month during which an account is rendered; in relation to accounts payable annually, 30th September unless otherwise provided by any other law; and in all other instances, as and when demand for payment is made by the Municipality. "economic services" means services in respect of which the tariffs are set at a level that the total costs of the services are recovered from customers;